Co-op completed

 ** Reflects year one average savings – savings will grow each year as avoided utility electricity costs increase

-The Pinellas 2022 Solar Co-op has selected May Electric Solar to install solar panels for the 100-member group.
-Co-op members selected May Electric Solar through a competitive bidding process over 3 other firms.
-They were chosen for their equipment offerings, pricing, and system warranty.
+The Pinellas 2024 Solar Co-op has selected May Electric Solar to install solar panels for the 55-member group.
+Co-op members selected May Electric Solar through a competitive bidding process over 12 other firms.
+They were chosen for their pricing, equipment options, and system warranty.
 May Electric Solar will provide each co-op member with an individualized proposal based on the group rate.
 By going solar as a group and choosing a single installer, members can save off the cost of going solar and have the support of fellow group members and solar experts at Solar United Neighbors.

-The 46-member Pinellas 2022 Solar Co-op issued a request for proposals (RFP) from area solar installers.
+The 16-member Pinellas 2024 Solar Co-op issued a request for proposals (RFP) from area solar installers.
 The group members created the co-op to save money and make going solar easier, while building a network of solar supporters.
-The co-op is sponsored by: City of Clearwater; City of Dunedin; City of Largo; City of Safety Harbor; City of St. Petersburg; League of Women Voters of North Pinellas County; League of Women Voters of the St. Petersburg Area; Southern Alliance for Clean Energy; Suncoast Sierra Club.
+The co-op is sponsored by: City of Clearwater; City of Dunedin; City of Largo; City of St. Petersburg; City of Oldsmar; City of Safety Harbor; City of Tarpon Springs; League of Women Voters of the St. Petersburg Area; Suncoast Sierra Club.
 The group also announced it will host information meetings to educate the community about solar and the co-op process.
 To learn details on when and where these meetings will occur, or to register for any of the free meetings, please visit the Events tab of the co-op’s web page.

-Local installers interested in serving the group can download the RFP and response template.
+Local installers interested in serving the group can download the RFP here.

 The solar co-op is free to join and joining is not a commitment to purchase panels.
 Co-op members will select a single company to complete all of the installations.
 They will then have the option to purchase panels individually based on the installer’s group rate.
 By going solar as a group and choosing a single installer, members can save off the cost of going solar and have the support of fellow group members and solar experts at Solar United Neighbors.
 Residents of Pinellas County interested in joining the co-op can sign up at the co-op web page.